hatch-lab/panel-maker/README.md

 `python make-panel.py /folder/of/tiff --bar-microns=10`
 This will add a 10 µm scale bar.

-### Merged image
-By default, all images are combined into a color merge.
-If you don’t want to make a merged image, use `--skip-merge`.

-`python make-panel.py /folder/of/tiff --skip-merge`
-No merged image will be created.

 ### Padding
 By default, 10 px of white space are added between each image.
 You can change this with `--padding`.